Nothing warms a home like an old-fashioned patchwork quilt.

 Please don't hesitate you request swatches of the quilts.
 We know that it is hard to choose based on a computerized image, so by all means let us send you a swatch.
 You'll see that most of the quilts are made up of lots of different fabrics, so they can easily be coordinated with various other pieces.
 If your favorite quilt does not have a matching bedskirt available, don't despair.
 We can usually recommend a good substitute.
 And after all, country decorating is not all about matching.
 (Just our opinion, of course).

-You'll find that our quilts are very generously sized.
+You'll find that most of our quilts are very generously sized.
 Many of our customers automatically "size up" and order a quilt that is designed for a larger bed.
 Clearly they've been burned by skimpy bedding in the past!
 We get a fair amount of them back as returns because the quilt turns out to be too large.
 We suggest that you measure your bed or your current bed covering for comparison if you are accustomed to "sizing up".
 You might just be pleasantly surprised to find that our quilts are big enough to actually cover your bed!

 Most of our quilts are available in the standard King, Queen, and Twin sizes plus the hard to find Cal King/ Luxury King size.
 The Cal King / Luxury King quilt is a whopping 120" x 105" - large enough for any California King bed, or a standard king bed with a thick mattress.